 Many retailers offer a free design service, but for a large-scale project, you should consider independent kitchen or interior designers, as they will be able to recommend different suppliers to get the exact finish you want and can project manage the work if required.
 Expect to pay in the region of £500–£1,000.

-If your current kitchen isn’t big enough to include all the elements you would like in the new design, then consider extending to gain more space.
+If your current kitchen isn’t big enough to include all the elements you would like in the new design, consider extending sympathetically to gain more space.
+We have lots of inspiration in our ultimate guide to kitchen extensions feature.

 One of the most popular extension projects is to add a kitchen/dining/living area which opens out to the garden through wall-to-wall doors.
-Assuming they meet certain criteria (check Planning Portal) such projects often do not require planning permission.
+Assuming they meet certain criteria (check the Planning Portal), such projects often do not require planning permission.

 Alternatively, you may be able to create a large open plan space by removing a non load-bearing wall between the kitchen and dining room.